A Step By Step Guide for Foreigners to Start a Business in Singapore

 a) Sole-Proprietorship

-- You can setup a sole-proprietorship in Singapore and run it from abroad, with the condition that you hire an authorised representative.
-This representative must initially be a resident of Singapore, i.e, Singapore citizens or permanent residents.
-Well, you can also appoint an Entrepass holder as your representative.
+- You can set up a sole-proprietorship in Singapore and run it from abroad, with the condition that you hire an authorised representative.
+This representative must initially be a resident of Singapore, i.e, a Singapore citizen or a permanent resident.
+You can also appoint an Entrepass holder as your representative.
 Likewise, you will need an Entrepass if you wish to live in Singapore and run your business.

 b) Partnership

-- Other than sole-proprietorships, you can register your business as a partnership in Singapore.
+- In addition to sole proprietorships, you can register your business as a partnership in Singapore.
 For this, at least one of your partners must be ordinarily residing in Singapore.
 Similar to sole-proprietorships, you will also need an authorised representative if you want to run your business from outside the city-state.
 You can also stay and run your business from Singapore.
-In this case, you will need an Entrepass.
+In this case, you will need an Entrepass

 - A subsidiary company is the standard type of business structure for a foreign entity.
-In Singapore, a subsidiary company is a type of limited liability company that a foreign parent company can have 100% shareholding in.
+In Singapore, a subsidiary company is a type of limited liability company in which a foreign parent company can have 100% shareholding.
 Also, a subsidiary company is a separate entity from its foreign parent company.

 d) Branch Office

 - A branch office is a proper legal entity after registration, whereas a branch is usually an extension of its parent company.
-A branch office has to employ a minimum of one employee.
+A branch office must have employ a minimum of one employee.
 Similarly, the person should be an ordinary Singapore resident.
 However, a branch office is not a separate entity from its parent company (unlike a subsidiary company).
-Due to this, the parent company is liable for all its debts and liabilities.
+As a result, the parent company is liable for all its debts and liabilities.

 e) Representative Office

-The second step is to decide on a business name for your company.
+Choosing the right company name is a critical step.
 In Singapore, be sure to do a name check (to determine the availability of your proposed business name) before you register your desired company name with the Accounting and Corporate Regulatory Authority (“ACRA”).
 According to the regulations, your name can’t be vulgar.
 Additionally, the proposed name should not be too similar to that of other companies.

 3. Incorporate your business